CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
 2. [The second example](#e2) the same data is transported using rclone.
-3. [The third example](#e3) focuses in uploading large files from Taito to Allas
+3. [The third example](#e3) focuses on uploading large files from Taito to Allas
-4. [The fourth example](#e4) studies case where the dataset to be copied includes large amount iof files
+4. [The fourth example](#e4) handles the case where the dataset to be copied includes *large* amount of files

-The first approach is useful in cases where the data is mainly used in the CSC computing environment (Taito, Puhti, Mahti).
+The first approach is useful in cases where the data is mainly used within the CSC computing environment (Taito, Puhti, Mahti).
 While the second option (rclone) is good for cases where the data will be used outside CSC too.

 The tutorials are based on interactively executed commands and thus they apply only for relatively small datasets (max some hundreds of GBs).